HTTPArchive/almanac.httparchive.org/src/content/en/2024/sustainability.md

 By thoughtfully approaching typography, we can create visually appealing websites while reducing data transfer and energy consumption.

-For more detailed information, refer to our dedicated <a hreflang="en" href="./fonts">Fonts chapter</a> and stay updated with the latest web font optimization practices.
+For more detailed information, refer to our dedicated [Fonts chapter](./fonts) and stay updated with the latest web font optimization practices.

 For further information, refer to:
 - <a href="#wsg">The WSG 1.0 - SC 2.18 and 2.19</a>.